 Keri O’Meara started the Wellesley College softball program in the spring of 2003, and has built the team from a first-year program into a nationally-ranked threat.
-2016 was O’Meara's 12th year at the helm of the program.
-Through 12 seasons she has posted an overall record of 300-176-3 (127-70-1 NEWMAC) and is recognized as a National Fastpitch Coaches Association Four-Star Master Coach.
-The Blue have seen nothing but success under her reign, as Wellesley has won 18 or more games in each season under O'Meara.
+Through 14 seasons she has posted an overall record of 309-198-3 and is recognized as a National Fastpitch Coaches Association Four-Star Master Coach.
+The Blue have seen nothing but success under her reign, as Wellesley has won 20 or more games in 10 of seasons under O'Meara.

 O'Meara has guided the Blue to NCAA Appearances in 2007, 2008, 2014 and 2015, winning the New England Women’s and Men’s Athletic Conference (NEWMAC) Coach of the Year award in 2007 and 2014.
 In 2015, the Blue won the NEWMAC Tournament Championships for the second consecutive season.
 O'Meara also guided the Blue to the NEWMAC Tournament Title in 2007 and 2015 and the NEWMAC Regular Season Championship in 2008 and 2014, earning a bid into an NCAA Regional in both seasons.